-We arrived in Juneau early in the morning.
-After another quick but delicious breakfast, we quickly put on what would become to go to attire, under armour, long sleeve shirt, rain jackets, pants and comfortable walking shoes/boots.
+Early in the morning we arrived in Alaska’s capital, Juneau.
+After another quick but delicious breakfast, we quickly put on what would become to go to attire.
+This consisted of under armour, long sleeve shirt, rain jackets/pants and comfortable walking shoes/boots.

-We didn’t have anything planned through the cruise line but have heard about visiting the wonderful Mendenhall Glacier and Nugget Falls.
+Stopping in Juneau during our Alaskan Honeymoon, we heard visiting the Mendenhall Glacier and Nugget Falls is a must, so that is what we set out to do.
 If you have been following our instragram and/or twitter you have probably seen plenty of these pictures, especially the one below.

-After asking around, we purchased our tickets from a local vendor (side note: they are all the same price so doesn’t matter where you purchase from).
-We quickly hopped on the bus and were off to the Mendenhall Glacier Visitor Center, which was about a 20 minute ride from port.
-The drivers are very knowledgable about the area and the history that Juneau, Alaska has to offer.
-Once you arrive to where the bus drops you off its a quick 2 minute walk to the visitor center and the many different trails you can walk around.
-The trail you want to look out for is the Nugget Falls trail.
-It is about a 2 mile round trip nature path that surrounds you with the sights and sounds of the Tongass National Forest.
+We purchased our tickets from a local vendor (side note: they are all the same price so doesn’t matter where you purchase from).
+We quickly hopped on the bus and were off to the Mendenhall Glacier Visitor Center.
+The drivers are very knowledgeable about the area and the history that Juneau, Alaska has to offer.
+Once you arrive to where the bus drops you off its a quick walk to the visitor center.
+There are many different trails you can walk around but the trail you want to look out for is the Nugget Falls trail.
+It is about a 2 mile round trip nature path.
+This beautiful trail leads you through the sights and sounds of the Tongass National Forest.

 As you get closer to Nugget Falls you can start hearing the water crashing down onto the rocks.
 The first time you catch a glimpse of it is breathtaking.
 Just the size of it and height of the falls makes you do a double take.
 Then you look off to the left and see the massive Mendenhall Glacier.
 We would have stayed there all day if we could, it was so incredible to experince such an amazing part of nature; a waterfall and glacier right next to each other.

 Home of the Gold Rush: Skagway